 The University Of Illinois Board Of Trustees approved a five year contract for the U-PASS at their July 13‚ 2005 meeting.
 As part of this new contract‚ there will be a referendum each April to approve the U-PASS for the following year.
 The U-PASS student referendum passed this April with strong support.
 Of the 4941 total votes cast‚ 86% percent voted in favor of the U-PASS‚ while only 14% percent voted against the U-PASS.
 The renewal of the U-PASS program and nonrefundable CTA transportation fee for undergraduate students and graduate students from the Graduate College‚ College of Pharmacy‚ School of Public Health‚ and Doctorate of Physical Therapy program‚ as well as the addition of College of Dentistry students and the M1 and M2 students from the College of Medicine beginning fall 2005.
 College of Medicine students voted 72% in favor of having the U-PASS available to all classes beginning summer 2007.

-The UIC CTA U-PASS is available to full-time undergraduate students and full-time graduate students from the Graduate College‚ College of Dentistry‚ College of Pharmacy‚ School of Public Health‚ Doctorate of Physical Therapy Program‚ and College of Medicine.
-Students from the Graduate College and School of Public Health must be registered for at least 9 credit hours in the fall and spring semesters and 5 or more credit hour during the summer to receive a U-PASS.
-All other students must be registered for at least 12 credit hours in the fall and spring semesters‚ and 6 credit hours for summer semesters to receive a U-PASS.
-These students will be assessed a nonrefundable CTA transportation fee per semester for this benefit.
+The UIC CTA U-PASS is available to undergraduate students and graduate students from the Graduate College‚ College of Dentistry‚ College of Pharmacy‚ School of Public Health‚ Doctorate of Physical Therapy Program‚ and College of Medicine.
+Students from the Graduate College and School of Public Health must be registered for at least 6 credit hours in the fall and spring semesters and 5 or more credit hour during the summer to receive a U-PASS.
+All other students must be registered for at least 6 credit hours in the fall and spring semesters‚ and 6 credit hours for summer semesters to receive a U-PASS.
+Students that opt-in online will be assessed a nonrefundable CTA transportation fee per semester for this benefit.
 This fee entitles all eligible students to a nontransferable UIC CTA U-PASS valid for that semester.